 3 minutes is all you need for this green tea.
 Yup, just 3 minutes.

 With green tea you have to make sure not to overbrew since it can easily get bitter.

-Keep the teapot covered so that the water stays nice and hot.
+Tea Sommelier’s Tip: To steep tea properly, keep the teapot covered so that the water stays hot.

 STEP 5: Strain genmaicha leaves and pour hot tea into a teacup.

 Now you have the perfect cup of tea!